This post was written by a guest contributor, Paul Jenkins, Senior Principal Product Manager at Oracle

 helm install kube-prometheus --namespace monitoring stable/prometheus-operator -f values.yaml

 After a few moments you can see the newly started pods:

 The kube-prometheus service with exposes the Prometheus data is by default defined as ClusterIP, this means that the data is not available outside of the cluster.
 This must be changed to allow external access.

 The simplest way to do this is to change the service to NodePort which will make the data accessible on each worker-node.
 However, this is dependent on each worker-nodes IP address so if we want to be able to withstand node pool upgrades and node failures we need a more consistent way to access the data.
 In order to do this we must edit the kube-prometheus service to use a private OCI load-balancer.

-kubectl edit svc kube-prometheus -n monitoring
+kubectl edit svc kube-prometheus-prometheus-prometheus -n monitoring